tareq1988/wp-recaptcha-integration/README.md

 -----------
 - Currently you can't have more than one reCaptcha on a page.
   This may affect you for example when you have a contact page with a comment form.
-  With old style recaptcha reCaptcha this cant be fixed.
+  For old style reCaptcha this cannot be fixed.
 For the new Style reCaptchas this is due to be implemented in the near future.

 - On a Contact Form 7 when the reCaptcha is disabled (e.g. for logged in users) the field